Taking the test

 - Longer Answer: It’s possible you’ve taken an AP/IB/Dual-Enrollment class that will serve as a course equivalency.
 However, we receive some of these scores very late in the summer.
 Furthermore, you also may be able to score higher on the Math Placement Exam than your AP/IB/Dual Enrollment credit indicates.
 We will always place you into the highest math level possible based on your credits and exam scores.
 Please submit ALL OFFICIAL transcripts and scores to the Office of Admission as soon as they are available.

 - When you complete the exam, you are shown a page with a recommendation.
 We recommend you save or print this page for future reference.
-You will receive more information on how your score impacts your schedule during your one-on-one discussion with a Compass academic advisor this summer.
+You will receive more information on how your score impacts your schedule during your one-on-one discussion with an academic advisor this summer.
 More information about dates and times for academic advising appointments will be available after May 15.

 - You can take the test twice over the course of your Oglethorpe career.
 Once you complete the exam for the first time, you MUST wait to see your placement before scheduling another test.